2007 St. Louis Rams season: Week 15: vs. Green Bay Packers

 Hoping to rebound from their road loss to the Bengals, the Rams went home for a Week 15 duel with the Green Bay Packers.
-In the first quarter, St. Louis trailed early as Packers RB Ryan Grant completed a 1-yard TD run.
-Afterwards, the Rams tied the game with QB Marc Bulger completing a 4-yard TD pass to WR Torry Holt.
-In the second quarter, St. Louis trailed again as QB Brett Favre completed a 4-yard TD pass to TE Donald Lee.
-The Rams would tie again as RB Steven Jackson getting a 46-yard TD run.
+In the first quarter, St. Louis trailed early as Packers running back Ryan Grant completed a 1-yard touchdown run.
+Afterwards, the Rams tied the game with quarterback Marc Bulger completing a 4-yard touchdown pass to wide receiver Torry Holt.
+In the second quarter, St. Louis trailed again as quarterback Brett Favre completed a 4-yard touchdown pass to tight end Donald Lee.
+The Rams would tie again as running back Steven Jackson getting a 46-yard touchdown run.
 Green Bay would end the half with kicker Mason Crosby getting a 44-yard field goal.

-In the third quarter, St. Louis began to trail big as Crosby kicked a 50-yard field goal, along with Favre completing a 44-yard TD pass to WR Greg Jennings.
+In the third quarter, St. Louis began to trail big as Crosby kicked a 50-yard field goal, along with Favre completing a 44-yard touchdown pass to wide receiver Greg Jennings.
 In the fourth quarter, the Packers sealed the win as Crosby nailed a 25-yard and a 46-yard field goal.

 With the loss, the Rams fell to 3–11.
-With the Niners' win over the Bengals on Saturday Night, the Rams dropped back down to last in the NFC West.
+With the 49ers' win over the Bengals on Saturday night, the Rams dropped back down to last in the NFC West.